cern-cta/CTA/docs/content/concepts/tape/media/index.md

 ### Life Cycle

 A tape cartridge starts its stay in CTA by being added to the catalogue, and then being labeled by an operator.
-Depending on the media generation, if the cartridge has not been pre-initialized, this initial labeling procedure is accompanied by an initialization process which calibrates the media to the library's local environmetal conditions.
+Depending on the media generation, if the cartridge has not been pre-initialized, this initial labeling procedure is accompanied by an initialization process which calibrates the media to the library's local environmental conditions.
-Be aware that this process may take as much as 50 minute per cartridge.
+Be aware that this process may take as much as 50 minutes per cartridge.

 Once labeled and initialized, the tape can be assigned to an appropriate Tape Pool for use.
+See [Media Initialisation](../../../ops/administration/media-initialisation.md) for the operator workflow.

 In CTA, each tape cartridge has a *state*, which determines what actions may be performed on it.
 A tape may for instance be 'ACTIVE', indicating that it can be read from and written to, or `DISABLED`, such that neither reads nor writes may be performed.